 Officials post signs with suicide hotline numbers and pleas imploring those on suicidal pilgrimages to “think about their families” and to seek comfort in crisis counselors.
 Some of the signs even appear in English, as this has become an increasingly world famous location.

 Volunteers who patrol the forest each month report finding about 100 bodies annually, and those who patrol on a daily basis have succeeded in saving at least twice as many lives.
 As previously mentioned, volunteers don’t find all the bodies; the forest is approximately 12 square miles, and one doesn’t have to go far off trail to become disoriented.
 This is why rescuers, suicide cleanup teams, and public safety officials use tape, ribbon, rope, or string to mark their paths.
+Cadaver dogs may also be used.

 Being that many of the suicides occur within the nature of the forest, a general suicide cleanup team can typically handle the job.
 On certain occasions however, it is not uncommon to come across a vehicle with a deceased person in it near or within the forest.
 In this specific instance, a team capable of performing a biohazard car cleaning service is necessary.